MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 [Azure Virtual Network](https://azure.microsoft.com/products/virtual-network) is the fundamental building block for a private network in Azure.
 This architecture uses a virtual network for the region that you use for deployment.
 Components are placed in subnets to create further isolation.
 Azure Spring Apps requires a dedicated subnet for the service runtime and a separate subnet for Java Spring Boot applications.

 You should also protect your virtual networks with [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-overview).
-DDoS Protection, combined with application design best practices, provides enhanced mitigations to defend against distributed denial-of-service (DDoS) attacks.
+Distributed denial of service (DDoS) protection combined with application design best practices provides enhanced mitigations to defend against DDoS attacks.

-The design incorporates several PaaS services that participate in processing a user request.
+The architecture design incorporates several PaaS services that participate in processing a user request.
 Strict network controls should be placed on those services to make sure the application isn't affected.

 ### Private connectivity